ayoolaolafenwa/PixelLib/README.md

 ```

 ```
-Inference Time: 19.35seconds
+Inference Time: 19.35 seconds
 ```

-The total time taken to perform instance segmentation on the image was 19.35 seconds.
+It took 19.35 seconds to run instance segmentation on the image.

 The Mask R_CNN model is trained on Coco dataset with 80 common object categories.
 The model can perform instance segmentation on these object categories. check this [text file](https://github.com/ayoolaolafenwa/PixelLib/blob/master/coco_object_categories.txt) to see a list of the 80 object categories.